Bradleyalexa/letstudy/README.md

 Features:
   - To Do List ✅
-  - Pomodoro Timer
+  - Pomodoro Timer ✅
-  - Generate Random / New (Motivation / Dad Jokes / Quote)
+  - Generate Random / New (Dad Jokes / Quote) ✅
   - Trivia Quiz to Refresh Your Mind
   - File Organization